Organise a Kerbside Cleanup

 The clean-up day usually happens on the same day as your bin collection day and may be collected over two days.

 Bookings are taken on behalf of Council by its Waste Collection Contractor, Cleanaway.
-If you have provided your mobile phone number at the time of booking, you should receive an automated text message reminder the day before your collection date.
-Confirmation letters and stickers are no longer sent to households.
+If you have provided your mobile number at the time of booking, you should receive an automated text message reminder the day before your collection date.
+A confirmation letter and sticker will also be sent to you with details of the household kerbside clean-up collection service.

 Residents living in units/townhouses & villas are to request a clean-up through Managing Agents or Executive Committee.
 The clean-up collection will be for the whole complex.
 Each unit/ townhouse/ villa will receive a confirmation letter with details of the household kerbside clean-up collection.